 The next day, refill the hole(s) with water.
 Measure the drainage rate each hour by laying a stick or other straight edge across the top of the hole and using a tape measure to determine the water level.
 Keep measuring the water level every hour until the water has drained.

-The ideal soil drainage is about 2 inches (5 cm.) per hour, although 1-3 inches (2.5 to 7.5 cm.) is fine for plants with average drainage needs.
-If the rate is less than an inch per hour, the drainage is too slow, and the soil will either need improving or be planted with specimens that tolerate sodden soils.
+The ideal soil drainage is about 2 inches (5 cm.) per hour, although 1 to 3 inches (2.5-8 cm.) is fine for plants with average drainage needs.
+If the rate is less than an inch (2.5 cm.) per hour, the drainage is too slow, and the soil will either need improving or be planted with specimens that tolerate sodden soils.

 If the drainage is more than 4 inches (10 cm.) per hour, it is too fast.
 The soil will need to be amended with compost and other organic matter either by digging it in or using it as a top dressing.
 Other options are to choose plants suited to this rapid drainage or build raised beds atop the soil.